MarcoGracia/clean-acme-inc/README.md

     Cache-Control: no-cache
 ```

-## TODO
+## TODOS
-* Error handling is tought exceptions, in the end you want to encapsulate the error and send it as a response, as for now the client does not know what went wrong
+* Error handling is through exceptions, in the end you want to encapsulate the error and send it as a response, as for now the client does not know what went wrong
 * Deal with date format: From my own believe, persitent dates should be in epoch time, and dealing with them in the backend should be trough them.
 Formating is for the frontend :)
     If the requirement really needs to keep formated dates persitent/displayed trough API, then implicit conversions would do the trick.